Zubayda Khatun: Biography

 Zubayda was born to Emir Yaquti, son of Chaghri Beg.
-She married and influenced her cousin Malik-Shah I, giving birth to Berkyaruq in 1081.
+She married and influenced her cousin Malik-Shah I, giving birth to Berkyaruq in 1081 and a daughter, Gawhar Khatun.
 After Berkyaruq became the Seljuk Sultan, Zubayda's brother-in-law Tutush I rebelled.
 After Berkyaruk suppressed the rebellion and killed his uncle, he wanted to bring his mother with him, although his vizier Mu'ayyid al-Mulk opposed this.
 As a result of this, Mu'ayyid al-Mulk was dismissed and his brother Fakhr al-Mulk was appointed as the vizier.
 Berkyaruq's brother Muhammad Tapar later rebelled and declared himself as Sultan, reappointing Mu'ayyid al-Mulk, who had Zubayda Khatun captured and killed.

 In popular culture

 Zubayda Khatun is portrayed by Sezin Akbaşoğulları in the Turkish historical drama The Great Seljuks: Guardians of Justice.